sigp/lighthouse/book/src/docker.md

 `latest` image bundles a _portable_ version of Lighthouse which is slower but with better hardware compatibility (see [Portability](./installation-binaries.md#portability)).

-To install a specific tag (in this case `latest-modern`) add the tag name to your `docker` commands like so:
+To install a specific tag (in this case `latest-modern`), add the tag name to your `docker` commands:

 ```
 $ docker pull sigp/lighthouse:latest-modern